 Camping stoves are the central part of any camp.
 From tea to dinner, your stove will be your best friend.
 Sure, campfires are really pretty and can be fun, but most UK campsites don’t allow open fires.
-Campfires can also be more trouble than they’re worth to keep lit, especially in the rain or with damp fuel.
+Campfires can also be more trouble than they’re worth keeping lit, especially in the rain or with damp fuel.

 Here are some of the things you can cook using a camping stove: